Knee Pain: Why It’s Often a Consequence of Something Else

 Why Do You Have Knee Pain?

-A great way to think of knee pain is that its onset is likely the last straw rather than the beginning of something new.
+A great way to think of knee pain is its onset is likely the last straw rather than the beginning of something new.

 Yes it didn’t hurt until it started hurting, but its role within the leg means it’s prone to compensate for hidden dysfunction above and/or below it.